ansonhe97/Grove-Starter-Kit/Grove-Beginner-Kit-For-Arduino.md

 Buzzer and LED module are used for key prompt.

-## How to get started with Arduino
+## How to Get Started With Arduino

 ### Install the Arduino IDE